 - Increase strength or build lean muscle mass

 - Train through a high intensity or high-volume period

 Nutritional Periodization with Dr. Halldorson

 I work with athletes and their coaches to ensure that their diets meet the dietary needs to meet their athletic goals.
 Due to my experience as a competitive biathlete and cross-country skiing/biathlon coach, it is evident that diet can make a big difference in athletic performance.
-There is no universal diet that will work for each athlete, hence, I work with individual diet plans and help athletes plan their own diets based on their macro nutrient needs.
+There is no universal diet that will work for each athlete, hence, I work with individual athletes to develop a plan that helps them meet their goals.
 I also work to improve digestion with each athlete in order to ensure that they are able to digest and absorb what they eat.
 Whether the goal is to train for a marathon, increase muscle mass or taper for a big competition, I work to ensure that athletes are fuelled up and ready to perform on demand!